Spaeth alder

 First let’s talk about that crazy name.
 Scientific names can be very strange, and how would you even pronounce this one?
 These names are often incorrectly referred to as latin names, but they are not all latin.
 They are a mix of latin, greek, county names, names of people that discovered them, and they can even include other languages.
 Mix all that and pour of latin-esque sauce over it, and you’ve got what’s called the scientic name.

-So with that out of the way, what exactly did Franz find?
+With that out of the way, what exactly did Franz find?
 Spaeth’s alder is a natural hybrid of two species of alder trees, the Japanese and Caucasian alder.
 Together they formed a tree like no other, and it quickly became a popular city tree.

-Similar posts: New, Summer,
+Similar posts: Betulaceae, New, Summer,